salihgueler/keyboard_puzzle_dartpad_workshop/step_01/instructions.md

 In this workshop, you will be learning the following concepts:

-- Creating keyboard shortcuts for a single page
+- Creating keyboard shortcuts for different purposes
-- Creating keyboard shortcuts for all application
+- Using key combinations for your shortcuts
 - Managing focus system with device keyboard

 > IMPORTANT: For the focus system and keyboard shortcuts to be working, be sure to click at the app area at least once.